 On this page you will find information related to immunizations for COVID-19 in B.C.
 The latest information and booking schedule will appear at the top of the page, further down there is information related to the registration process, priority populations and workplaces + important links.

-Online registration is now open, along with a provincial phone line.
+Registration is now open for everyone ages 18+.
 You can register online here: How to get vaccinated for COVID-19 – Province of British Columbia (gov.bc.ca)

 My office has received a number of inquiries recently related to our immunization plan.
 Many of these questions are related to distribution- such as asking why our vaccine clinics are not running 24 hours a day, or why other jurisdictions in the world are ahead of us in the amount of people immunized.

 B.C. is administering vaccines as soon as they are received, but there have been challenges with supplies.
 For example there were delays in February for a number of weeks and more recently there have been delays of our supplies of the Moderna vaccine- 80,000 doses that were to be received around March 25th, were just received this past weekend and a shipment of 105,000 doses that were expected this week are now delayed.
 We continue to receive regular and consistent supplies of the Pfizer vaccine, and we are awaiting more information on when we can expect supplies of the newly approved Johnson&Johnson vaccine.

 B.C. is ready and prepared for mass immunizations, and we continue to distribute doses to health authorities as soon as they are received.
 The only constraints right now are related to the amount of doses we have.

 While Canada used to have domestic capacity to manufacture our own vaccines, the previous federal government made the decision to eliminate this capacity.
 Countries that are most ahead in their immunizations are ones that have this domestic capacity.